leiluspocus/advent-of-code-2023/README.md

 ## Day 19
 - I feel like I'm rambling but I had a hard time understanding what's expected.
+- I manipulated the Map type in Javascript, pretty convenient.
+- Recursivity can be helpful! (even though my method `computeIfPartAccepted` is ugly 😳)
 ## Lessons learned
 - This advent of code was a great way to refresh my data structure knowledge (matrices exploration), I'm definitely rusty.
 - `Array` provides a lot of handy functions (`findIndex`, `fill` ...) that I don't use that often !